Debbie Wasserman Schultz: October 2018 mail bomb attempt

-On October 24, 2018, a pipe bomb device sent to former U.S. Attorney General Eric Holder, which had the wrong address, was instead delivered to the Florida office of Wasserman Schultz, whose name and address was on the return labels of all the packages.
+On October 24, 2018, a pipe bomb device sent to former U.S. attorney general Eric Holder, which had the wrong address, was instead delivered to the Florida office of Wasserman Schultz, whose name and address was on the return labels of all the packages.
 During this time, similar pipe bomb devices had been sent to various influential Democratic politicians.
 The packages containing the devices, as well as envelopes containing mysterious white powder, also labeled Schultz's office in Sunrise, Florida, as the sender, but the person who sent these devices and envelopes misspelled her name as "Shultz."
 The same day, a similar device was found at Wasserman Schultz's office in Aventura, Florida, as well.
-Fingerprint DNA helped identify the suspect as Florida resident and right-wing conspiracist Cesar Sayoc, who, was arrested in a parking lot in Plantation, Florida, on October 26, 2018.
+Fingerprint DNA helped identify the suspect as Florida resident and right-wing conspiracist Cesar Sayoc, who was arrested in a parking lot, in Plantation, Florida, on October 26, 2018.

+Stock trading

+In 2022 Schultz's stock portfolio was up 50.8%, the second-highest gain in Congress that fiscal year following Rep. Patrick Fallon.
+Schultz made a large portion of this gain from trading energy stocks including a $45,000 purchase of Patterson-UTI Energy.
+Schultz did all this while on the House Natural Resources Committee.